-Since its establishment in the late 1990s, our group has developed a distinctive body of work that reflects a shared interest in sociotechnical interaction at different levels of organisation, and at different stages in the system life cycle.
+Since its establishment as the Centre for Social Informatics in the late 1990s, the group has developed a distinctive body of work that reflects a shared interest in sociotechnical interaction at different levels of organisation, and at different stages in the system life cycle.
 This work has also considered methods to support research in these areas.
-The Centre’s staff and research students provide critical perspectives on, as well as analysis of, ICT trajectories, sociotechnical and organisational issues with particular focus on:
+The group’s staff and research students provide critical perspectives on, as well as analysis of, ICT trajectories, sociotechnical and organisational issues with particular focus on:

 - Democratic digital engagement

-- Information Policy
+- Information behaviour and practices

-- Information seeking behaviour and use
+- Information and digital literacy

 - The Information Society